ngageoint/sarpy/docs/examples/reading.rst

     print('image size = {}'.format(reader.data_size))
     print('image size as tuple = {}'.format(reader.get_data_size_as_tuple()))

-Any reader retruned by this function should be an extension of the class :class:`sarpy.io.product.base.SIDDTypeReader`.
+Any reader returned by this function should be an extension of the class :class:`sarpy.io.product.base.SIDDTypeReader`.

 Some basic properties: